MDRCS/PostgreSQL_11/README.md

     By setting the max_parallel_workers_per_gather parameter, we've improved performance using parallel query.
 Note that we didn't need to change the query at all.

+    - The size of a table has to be at least 8 MB, as defined by the following config setting:
+    $ test=# SHOW min_parallel_table_scan_size;

     - Using optimistic locking:

     If you perform work in one long transaction, the database will lock rows for long periods of time.
 Long lock times often result in application performance issues because of long lock waits: